Sonqor: Sights

-The Ilkhanate-period Malek Tomb is located in the city.
+The Ilkhanate era Malek Tomb is located in the city.

 Demographics

 Sonqor County, in which the city of Sonqor is located, is made up of two distinct population elements.
 The city of Sonqor is predominantly inhabited by Turkics, whose ancestors reportedly arrived during the Mongol domination of Iran.
 The Turkic people of Sonqor originally speak the Sonqori dialect.
 The area of Sonqor County outside of Sonqor city, on the other hand, is predominantly populated by Kurds most of whom have originally been agriculturalists.
 The inhabitants of Sonqor city are generally trilingual in Sonqori, Kurdish and Persian.